Choice of surgery may affect quality of life for young breast cancer survivors

-SAN ANTONIO --Even as more young women with breast cancer opt to have mastectomies, many experience a persistent decline in their sexual and psychosocial well-being following the procedure, as detailed in new research by Dana-Farber/Brigham and Women's Cancer Center.
-The findings, to be presented today at the San Antonio Breast Cancer Symposium, underscore the importance of counseling patients about the potential long-term physical and emotional consequences of the procedure, researchers say.
+Younger breast cancer patients who underwent mastectomy reported lower breast satisfaction and poorer psychosocial and sexual well-being compared with those who underwent breast-conserving surgery, according to results of a trial presented at the 2018 San Antonio Breast Cancer Symposium, held Dec.
+4-8.

-"Historically, it was felt that 75 percent of breast cancer patients should be eligible for breast conserving surgery.
-Over time, however, more women, particularly young women, are electing to have a mastectomy," says the lead author of the study, Laura Dominici, MD, a surgeon at Dana-Farber/Brigham and Women's Cancer Center.
+"Historically, about 75 percent of women are eligible for breast-conserving surgery.
+However, over time, more women, and particularly young women, are electing for bilateral mastectomy," said the study's lead author, Laura S. Dominici, MD, FACS, a surgeon at Dana-Farber/Brigham and Women's Cancer Center, assistant professor of surgery at Harvard Medical School, and Division Chief of Breast Surgery at Brigham and Women's Faulkner Hospital.
+She said multiple factors influence women's decisions, but from an oncologic standpoint, the results are often equivalent.

-"They frequently offer peace of mind as the reason for their decision - even though research shows that unless a woman has a genetic predisposition to breast cancer, she has a very low risk of developing cancer in the healthy breast.
+"Women are becoming increasingly involved in the decision-making process, so we must make sure that they have as much information as possible about long-term outcomes, including quality of life," Dominici added.

-"The decision of whether to have a mastectomy or breast-conserving surgery should be a shared decision between patients and their doctors," she continues.
-"Particularly when talking to young women, who are likely to have a long period of survivorship, it's important that we as clinicians discuss the potential impacts of mastectomy on their quality of life."
+In this study, Dominici and colleagues compared quality of life outcomes in young women across three different surgeries: breast-conserving surgery, unilateral mastectomy, and bilateral mastectomy.
+Between October 2016 and November 2017, Dominici and colleagues administered the BREAST-Q, a validated patient-reported outcomes survey, to 560 women diagnosed with breast cancer by age 40 who were enrolled in a large prospective cohort study.
+Among the women, 28 percent had breast-conserving surgery, and 72 percent had mastectomy.
+Among those who had a mastectomy, 72 percent of those were bilateral mastectomies.
+Eighty-nine percent of the women had had reconstructive surgery.

 "These findings suggest that surgical choices may have long-term impact on quality of life," Dominici said.
 "We really need to have more data about quality of life, particularly after surgery, because this information can help shape their decisions."